 They do not rely on third-party providers (e.g. BIN sponsors, card issuers, payment processors) for delivering their services to clients, they are authorized by the Financial Conduct Authority, and they have a e-Money licence, agency banking agreement and are a principal member of Visa, with the latter meaning they can sponsor those looking to issue Visa products.

-The service is run by ConnectPay UAB, which is an electronic money institution focused on banking alternative for online-focused businesses licensed by the Electronic Money Institution in Lithuania.
-It offers virtual IBAN accounts with a number of features including SEPA transfers, SWIFT payments, multi-currency and card payments.
-SEPA allows customers to send money to or receive it from SEPA countries while VISA lets them use the service internationally.
+The service is run by ConnectPay UAB, which is a fintech company that's focused on becoming a banking alternative for online-focused businesses.
+It's already licensed by the Electronic Money Institution in Lithuania and it offers virtual IBAN accounts with a number of features including SEPA transfers, SWIFT payments, multi-currency and card payments.
+SEPA allows customers to send money to or receive it from SEPA countries, while VISA support lets their users easily use the service internationally.

 All IBANs opened with multi-currency capabilities allowing users to hold any currency in the account.
 EU/EEA businesses can also acquire VISA and MasterCard online card for payments etc. Personal IBAN accounts is accessible to customers in all countries and supports EUR, AED USD and 28 more currencies.
 The EMI business IBAN account also supports EUR, USD and AED and 28 more currencies and accessible to customers in all countries.